PatternsTechGit/PT_ClientSideAuthorization/README.md

 ## About this exercise

-Previously we have developed an Angular application that have components like DashboardComponent, CreateAccountComponent, ManageAccountsComponent, DepositFundsComponent and TransferFundsComponent.
+Previously we have developed an Angular application that have components like `DashboardComponent`, `CreateAccountComponent`, `ManageAccountsComponent`, `DepositFundsComponent` and `TransferFundsComponent`.
 We also have routes configured for these components and a Side Nav that has links for these routes.
 A Toolbar that controls the Side Nav.

 In this exercise we will